-3.7.4 Presentation of Applicant/Permit Holder Information
+3.7.4 Presentation of Applicant Information

-The applicant/permit holder (and/or agent) has the opportunity to present information at the conclusion of the Authority staff presentation.
+The applicant has the opportunity to present information at the conclusion of the Authority staff presentation.
 Any reports, documents or plans which form part of the submission should be properly indexed and received.
-The presentation shall be made by one only of either the applicant/permit holder (and/or agent).

-The applicant/permit holder (and/or agent) shall present information as it applies to the permit application or the cancellation of permission in question.
+The applicant shall present information as it applies to the permit application in question.
 For instance, does the requested activity affect the control of flooding, erosion, dynamic beach or conservation of land or pollution?
 The hearing does not address the merits of the activity or appropriateness of such a use in terms of planning.

-- (a) The applicant/permit holder may be represented by an agent (e.g. legal counsel, consultant etc.), if desired. - (b) The applicant/permit holder may have only one designated agent as a spokesperson to present information to the Board. - (c) The applicant/permit holder presentation may include technical witnesses, such as an engineer, ecologist, hydrogeologist etc.
+- The applicant may be represented by legal counsel or agent, if desired - The applicant may present information to the Board and/or have invited advisors to present information to the Board - The applicant(s) presentation may include technical witnesses, such as an engineer, ecologist, hydrogeologist etc.

-The applicant/permit holder (and/or agent) should not submit new information at the hearing as the Staff of the Authority will not have had time to review and provide a professional opinion to the Hearing Board.
+The applicant should not submit new information at the hearing as the Staff of the Authority will not have had time to review and provide a professional opinion to the Hearing Board.